Presbyopia: Treatment

-In the visual system, images captured by the eye are translated into electric signals that are transmitted to the brain where they are interpreted.
-As such, in order to overcome presbyopia, two main components of the visual system can be addressed: image capturing by the optical system of the eye and image processing in the brain.
+Images captured by the eye are translated into electric signals that are transmitted to the brain where they are interpreted.
+Presbyopia can be addressed in two components of the visual system, either improving the capturing of images by the eyes, or (in principle) image processing in the brain.
+Eye treatments include corrective lenses, eye drops, and surgery.

-Image capturing in the eye

-Solutions for presbyopia have advanced significantly in recent years due to widened availability of optometry care and over-the-counter vision correction options.

 Corrective lenses

 Corrective lenses provide vision correction over a range as high as +4.0 diopters.
 People with presbyopia require a convex lens for reading glasses; specialized preparations of convex lenses usually require the services of an optometrist.

 Contact lenses can also be used to correct the focusing loss that comes along with presbyopia.
 Multifocal contact lenses can be used to correct vision for both the near and the far.
 Some people choose contact lenses to correct one eye for near and one eye for far with a method called monovision.